-I’m at the moment focused on learning about AI Interpretability and Cybersecurity.
+I’m at the moment focused on learning about AI Interpretability and Fairness.

 One recent project I was involved with is Stanford’s Input on the European Commission White Paper “On Artifical Intelligence - European Approach to excellence and trust.”
 The paper can be found on Stanford’s Human-Centered Artifical Intelligence policy page here.